thomaswxu/motion-planning/README.md

 ### Environment

 It is recommended to use a Docker container by following the steps below.
-It may work outside of the container depending on your system, but no guarantees.
+The code in this repository may work outside of a container depending on your system, but no guarantees.

 1. Install `docker` and `docker-compose`
     - e.g. in Arch-based distros: `yay -S docker docker-compose`